Apprenticeship learning: Example

 In computer animation, the principle is called spline animation.
-That means, on the x-axis the time is given, for example 0.5 seconds, 1.0 seconds, 1.5 seconds, while on the y-axis is the variable given.
-In most cases it's the position of an object.
-In the inverted pendulum it is the angle.
+That means, on the x-axis, the time is given, for example, 0.5 seconds, 1.0 seconds, 1.5 seconds, while on the y-axis, the variable is given.
+In most cases, it's the position of an object.
+In the inverted pendulum, it is the angle.

 The overall task consists of two parts: recording the angle over time and reproducing the recorded motion.
 The reproducing step is surprisingly simple.
-As an input we know, in which time step which angle the pendulum must have.
-Bringing the system to a state is called “Tracking control” or PID control.
+As an input, we know at which time step which angle the pendulum must have.
+Bringing the system to a state is called "Tracking control" or PID control.
 That means, we have a trajectory over time, and must find control actions to map the system to this trajectory.
-Other authors call the principle “steering behavior”, because the aim is to bring a robot to a given line.
+Other authors call the principle "steering behavior" because the aim is to bring a robot to a given line.